iamwilhelm/use.gpu/packages/shader/README.md

 #### Static Import

-Imports are declared using an ES-style directive referencing the filesystem:
+**Imports from other files** are declared using an ES-style directive referencing the filesystem:

 **main.glsl**
 ```glsl